 What does fall feel like?
 My suggestion: falling leaves, warmer coats and knitted scarves for walks in the park, rich oranges and reds, witchy vibes, and pumpkin spice lattes in cozy cafes.
 And, of course, lots of time for reading.

-The best books to read in a cozy cafe this autumn
+The best fall books to read in a cozy cafe this autumn

 Louise Penny’s Chief Inspector Gamache series oozes cozy fall vibes.
 Still Life, the first book, is the comfiest murder mystery you will probably ever read, set in October in Quebec with families gathering for Thanksgiving, characters sitting by the fire as night falls, and friends meeting for meals at the local bistro.

 At least on the surface, life is incredibly idyllic in the village of Three Pines, but long-buried secrets are starting to reappear.
-Autumn is the perfect time to uncover them in this cozy book that’s best read with a hot tea and a crumbly pastry.
+Autumn is the perfect time to uncover them in this cozy book that’s best read with a cup of tea and a crumbly pastry.

-Read (or re-read) it this fall to explore the vulnerability, expectations, and dreams of a child growing up, finding a place she can belong, and stepping into herself.
+Read (or re-read) the book this fall to explore the vulnerability, expectations, and dreams of a child growing up, finding a place she can belong, and stepping into herself.